 Series A in 2008

-Advanced Power Projects, Inc. is a power company based in Fremont, California, focused on natural gas power generation.
-Founded in 2006 by Pete Cartwright and Tom Mason, the company specializes in developing new power plants aimed at lowering electricity costs for industrial customers.
-Additionally, Advanced Power Projects works on enhancing existing power facilities to improve their output and efficiency while minimizing nitrogen oxides and greenhouse gas emissions.
-The company also explores technologies to promote the economic deployment of renewable energy sources such as wind, solar, and biomass.
+Advanced Power Projects, Inc. is a power generation company established in 2006 and headquartered in Fremont, California.
+The company focuses on the development of natural gas power plants aimed at lowering energy costs for industrial clients.
+In addition to constructing new facilities, Advanced Power Projects works on enhancing existing power plants by boosting their output and efficiency while minimizing nitrogen oxides and greenhouse gas emissions.
+The company is also involved in facilitating the economic deployment of renewable energy sources, including wind, solar, and biomass technologies, contributing to cleaner and more efficient energy solutions.

 TrueDemand Software